 The School of Social Work will reject an applicant or disqualify an enrolled student whose record of academic achievement or performance in field instruction does not meet the minimum standards of the profession.

 The California Social Work Education Center (CalSWEC) is a partnership between the schools of social work, public human service agencies, and other related professional organizations that facilitates the integration of education and practice to assure effective, culturally competent service delivery to the people of California.

 The CalSWEC Child Welfare program is for graduate students who are interested in pursuing a social work career in the child welfare field.
-This program is only available to students admitted into the Children, Youth and Families Concentration of the MSW program.
+This program is only available to students admitted into the Children, Youth and Families Concentration of the MSW Program.
 Interested candidates must complete an application process.

-The stipends provide for two years of support for students enrolled in the full-time model of the MSW program.
+The stipends provide for two years of support for students enrolled in the full-time model of the MSW Program.
 The student signs a contract to secure full-time employment in a public child welfare agency for two years post graduation but is expected to remain in public child welfare employment for longer than this minimum period.

 Students eligible to apply for the part-time CalSWEC reimbursement program must be employees of the State or County Social Services department that provides the child welfare or assistance benefits eligibility functions.
 All part-time applicants must provide a letter of support from their agency administrator/director.
-Financial support for admitted students will include: full tuition and fees, book costs and a travel allowance.
+Financial support for admitted students will include: tuition and fees, book costs and a travel allowance.